 - Cities XL has the most impressive road building system I’ve seen so far.
 The Realistic Highway Mod allows far more to be done with the Cities XL road building system.
 The lots are still square though so you end up trying to fit square pegs into round holes.

-- SimCity 5 will also have curved roads, as well as curved lots.
+- SimCity 5 has curved roads, as well as curved lots.

 - The Starting Point for a Train Game with Freeform Tracks - blog post by Steffen Itterheim